IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 #### [Acts 2:37-38,40](https://www.biblegateway.com/passage/?search=Acts+2%3A37-40&version=MEV): Repent and be baptized for the forgiveness of sin and receiving the Holy Spirit

 !!!
-    37 When they heard this, **they were stung in the heart** and said to Peter and to the rest of the apostles, “Brothers, **what shall we do?**”
+    37 When they heard this, **they were stung in the heart** and said to Peter and to the rest of the apostles, "Brothers, **what shall we do?**"

-    38 Peter said to them, “**Repent and be baptized**, every one of you, in the name of Jesus Christ for **the forgiveness of sins**, and you shall **receive the gift of the Holy Spirit**.
+    38 Peter said to them, "**Repent and be baptized**, every one of you, in the name of Jesus Christ for **the forgiveness of sins**, and you shall **receive the gift of the Holy Spirit**.
 39 [...]

-    40 **With many other words** he testified and exhorted them, saying, “Be saved from this perverse generation.”
+    40 **With many other words** he testified and exhorted them, saying, "Be saved from this perverse generation."

-    - Acts 2:37-38,40 MEV
+    - Acts 2:37-38,40

 * *obedient-faith:* Repenting implies having faith.
 The receiving of the Holy Spirit happens when we start to have firm obedient faith in Jesus as our Lord and Savior, which typically is before water baptism.